How hunting with dogs can cause lifetime injuries

 Dogs used and abandoned for hunting

-Terriers like Sid who are missing half of their face; lurchers and sighthounds with broken legs after being hit by cars after chasing hare.
-All left for dead by their so-called owners in order to avoid suspicion over their illicit hobbies.
+Terriers like Sid who are missing half of their face; lurchers and sighthounds with broken legs after being hit by cars after chasing hares.
+All were left for dead by their so-called owners in order to avoid suspicion over their illicit hobbies.

 Hunting can leave dogs scarred for life